 "slicing and dicing the weld reveals the truth ... "

-For thick metal, Thats just wrong with a capital R.
+For thick hot rolled steel, Thats just wrong with a capital R.

 Let me be very clear that we are strictly talking about short circuit mig here. ( aka short arc mig)

 is like falling off a log.
 It's easy because gravity is your friend and just pulls the welding puddle along like running a bead of caulk.
 That is probably how we get sayings like: "You can teach a monkey to Mig weld!"

 Mig welding downhill on anything thicker than 1/4" will almost certainly not penetrate completely into the corner...the root of the joint.
 Unless you are welding with spray transfer (but I am guessing that if you are using spray transfer, you already know what I am talking about here.)

 Here is a cross section of what happens when you Mig weld downhill on 3/8" hot rolled steel.

 severe lack of penetration and barely even nipped thru the mill scale